MichaelCurrin/github-reporting-py/docs/usage.md

 $ python query.py queries/commits_parametized.gql owner michaelcurrin name aggre-git
 ```

 Since the API allows a max of 100 items on page, paginate through the pages of results.
+The "after" indicator for the next page is added internally to the variables sent in the payload, so paging will happen automatically.

 ```bash
 $ python paginate.py